 Let rval be GetValue(rref).

-Throw a SyntaxError exception if the following conditions are all true:

-Type(lref) is Reference is true

-IsStrictReference(lref) is true

-Type(GetBase(lref)) is Environment Record

-GetReferencedName(lref) is either "eval" or "arguments"

 Call PutValue(lref, rval).

 Return rval.

+If this is not extended code, throw a ReferenceError exception.

+Let AssignmentPattern be the parse of the source code corresponding to LeftHandSideExpression using AssignmentPattern as the goal symbol.

+Let rref be the result of evaluating AssignmentExpression.

+Let rval be ToObject(GetValue(rref)).

+Evaluate AssignmentPattern using rval as the obj parameter.

+Return rval.

-NOTE When an assignment occurs within strict mode code, its LeftHandSide must not evaluate to an unresolvable reference.
-If it does a ReferenceError exception is thrown upon assignment.
+NOTE When an assignment occurs within strict mode code, lref in step 1.d must not be an unresolvable reference.
+If it is, a ReferenceError exception is thrown upon assignment.
 The LeftHandSide also may not be a reference to a data property with the attribute value {[[Writable]]:false}, to an accessor property with the attribute value {[[Set]]:undefined}, nor to a non-existent property of an object whose [[Extensible]] internal property has the value false.
 In these cases a TypeError exception is thrown.

+11.13.1.1 Destructuring Assignment

+The supplemental production AssignmentPattern : ObjectAssignmentPattern is evaluated with the parameter obj as follows:

+Evaluate ObjectAssignmentPattern using obj as the obj parameter.

+The supplemental production AssignmentPattern : ArrayAssignmentPattern is evaluated with the parameter obj as follows:

+Evaluate ArrayAssignmentPattern using obj as the obj parameter.

+The supplemental production ObjectAssignmentPattern : { } ,the production ArrayAssignmentPattern : [ ] and the production ArrayAssignmentPattern : [ Elision ] when evaluated with the parameter obj do nothing.

+The supplemental productions ObjectAssignmentPattern : { AssignmentPropertyList } and ObjectAssignmentPattern : { AssignmentPropertyList , } are evaluated with the parameter obj as follows: